seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 ### Demo step by step

-Note: the output from the commands that show the certificates bundles and tokens are by way of example, you must use the outputs from your commands' execution.
+Note: the outputs of the commands that show the certificates bundles and tokens are by way of example, you must use the outputs from your commands' execution.

 #### Run the Docker containers: